SiaFoundation/skyrecover/README.md

 are about 500 active hosts on the network.
 If `skyd` had a lot of churn, some sectors may still be recoverable.

+The wallet uses a 12-word BIP-39 renterd/walrus recovery phrase rather than a 28/29 word Sia phrase.

 ### Building
 ```
 go build -o bin/ ./cmd/skyrecover